 Intellectual property

-ETEXTBOOK DREAM The glossy ads of ereader device makers would have you believe that they will usher in a new era of reading.
+ETEXTBOOK DREAM The glossy ads of e-reader device makers would have you believe that they will usher in a new era of reading.
 They claim their devices will revitalize newspapers, magazines, and textbooks by transforming them into multimedia formats of Potter-esque perfection.
-And that vision may someday be realized, but […]
+That vision may someday be realized, but only […]

-Nicholas Carr refers the great unbundling in his book The Big Switch.
-Carr claims that the internet is unbundling content from newspapers and other media forms and creating large value for commercially driven content that can be easily “aded” or linked to click-thru ads.
-What I’d like to examine is […]
+Nicholas Carr refers to the great unbundling in his book The Big Switch.
+Carr claims that the internet is unbundling content from newspapers and other media forms and creating large value for commercially driven content that can be easily “added” or linked to click-thru ads.
+What I’d like to examine […]

 Amazon’s Digital Text Platform (now KDP) and all those services that copy it will necessitate the rise of Cloud and crowd editing.
 Large publishers so deeply ensconced in their current business model will lose control of a lucrative share of their publishing business.
 They will demonize their customers, and […]